planetis-m/jsonecs/readme.rst

 Experimental JSON data structure based on the ECS pattern.

 Might become useful in the future.
 Parsing and storing works.
 Accessors and iterators are implemented.
-Everything is reversed.